What to expect when buying a house in France

 The other fees that are paid to the Notaire but do not, in fact, ultimately go to the Notaire, are fees for stamp duty, land registry fees and other disbursements.
 All the Notaire's fees are usually paid by the buyer, even if the Notaire acts for both parties, which is normal as they are not supposed to protect the interests of either party over the other.
 If the seller instructs a different Notaire to the buyer, the fee for both Notaires is paid by the buyer.
 (In this case the work and fee is split between the two Notaires, it does not mean a higher cost for Notaires' fees.)

-0.7% for property less than five years old, 5.09% for older properties.
+0.7% for property less than five years old, 5.80% for older properties (though in some departments it is 5.09%).
 This is included in the fees paid to the Notaire.

 Safer is the agricultural organisation who may become involved if the property has a certain amount of land over one hectare.
 Any associated cost is usually included in the fees paid to the Notaire and is usually only a few hundred Euros.